pchiusano/pchiusano.github.io/_posts/2019-07-06-learning-without-a-gradient.markdown

 A common response to NFL is that: "well, we aren't solving problems randomly chosen from the space of all possible ones; we're solving real world problems which have quite a bit more structure".

 But the way I like to understand the NFL results is that _every optimization algorithm must exploit some assumed "structure" to the functions being optimized_.
 If you can more precisely characterize the structure of the function being optimized, then you can pick the right algorithm for the job, the one that exquisitely exploits this structure to find very good solutions quickly.

+As a simple example, in the field of [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization) a set of highly efficient optimization algorithms have developed which exploit precise assumptions about the function being optimized (namely, that it is a convex function over a convex set).

+Of course, many problems of interest aren't convex, but I think what's been done for convex optimization should be the gold standard of any research on learning or optimization algorithms: efficient algorithms along with a well-characterized subset of problems for which the algorithms do well (ideally, along with an algorithm to automatically check if a problem is in the subset).
+We should expect that for any optimization or learning technique, because the alternative is fumbling around in the dark with empirical tinkering and [playing the hyperparameter slot machine](https://blog.piekniewski.info/2017/03/20/the-meta-parameter-slot-machine/)("I tried algorithm XYZ with hyperparameters ABC on problem P, and it did terribly, then I switched to hyperparameters DEF and it worked great").

+> Also related is [star-convexity](https://arxiv.org/abs/1511.04466).
+It's [been suggested](https://openreview.net/forum?id=BylIciRcYQ) that many deep learning problems are star convex and that this explains the success of stochastic gradient descent.

 ### Next time